openshift/origin/examples/sample-app/README.md

         Endpoints:  172.17.0.60:5000
         No events.

-    If "Endpoints" is listed as `<empty>`, your registry hasn't started yet.
+    If "Endpoints" is listed as `<none>`, your registry hasn't started yet.
 You can run `osc get pods` to see the registry pod and if there are any issues.
 Once the pod has started, the IP of the pod will be added to the docker-registry service list so that it's reachable from other places.